davebenson/doom4-walkthrough/README.md

 Turn right and descend 3 floating Islands of rock to get to a partially open bay door (visible from above).

 Inside you'll find Gas, shotgun and plasma ammo, and a little armor.
-But most importantly Field Drone #1.
+But most importantly FIELD DRONE 4.1.

 ## Mission 4: Fight: Tank Gore Nest #2
 Near the entrance for the Argent Cell building, find two stacked crates, and a suspended one:  these can be climbed, and from the top of the suspended crate, you can jump to the second floor of this building.